-Before I go into detail about receiving HRT after a hysterectomy I’ll first discuss hysterectomies in general and how they can lead to needing HRT.
+Before I go into detail about receiving HRT after a hysterectomy I’ll first discuss hysterectomies in general.
+Therefore, how they can lead to needing HRT.

-When receiving a hysterectomy you’ll be faced with the decision of whether or not to have just your womb removed, or if your cervix and/or ovaries will be removed as well.
+When receiving a hysterectomy you’ll be faced with the decision of whether or not to have just your womb removed.
+In addition, if your cervix and/or ovaries will be removed as well.

-Your doctor will be able to guide you towards the best option according to your medical history and, of course, your personal preference.
+Your doctor will be able to guide you towards the best option according to your medical history.
+Of course, your personal preference.

 Here are the differences in each of the different types of hysterectomies.

 Women may get their cervix remove to prevent the spreading of cervical cancer.
 Furthermore, to eliminate the risk of ever developing cervical cancer if it runs in the family.

 One of the qualms women have when receiving a hysterectomy is that they’ll be removing a part of their reproductive system.
 If this is something you’re worried about, please talk to your doctor first to see if you can keep your cervix without any risk.